Reza Shirmarz

-Reza Shirmarz (رضا شیرمرز), is a Greece-based Iranian published, and awarded playwright, translator, researcher, theatre director and essayist with more than 40 books published both written and translated by him, who has been collaborating with major publishing companies, theaters, drama schools, radio channels, journals, etc. in Iran.
-Reza Shirmarz was elected as a member of the board of directors of Iran's Playwrights Guild for 3 ongoing years.
-He has also been a professional member of bodies such as Iran's Playwrights Guild, PEN America, and Dramatists Guild of America.
-He also is a language specialist and a full member of Chartered Institute of Linguists (CIOL) in London.
+Reza Shirmarz (رضا شیرمرز) is a Greece-based Iranian published, and award-winning playwright, translator, researcher, theatre director and scholar who has written or translated more than forty books and has worked with theaters, drama schools, radio channels and journals in Iran and abroad.
+Shirmarz was a member of the board of directors of Iran's Playwrights' Guild for three years.
+He has been a professional member of PEN America and Dramatists Guild of America.
+He is a language specialist and a full member of the Chartered Institute of Linguists (CIOL) in London.

 Early life

 Reza Shirmarz was born in Khoy and raised in Tehran, the capital city of Iran.
-His father was a ground forces general with no interest in art and his mother an art lover who taught him both discipline and love.
-Shirmarz is bilingual, speaking Persian and Turkish since childhood.
-He is left-handed.
+His father was a ground forces general with no interest in art and his mother an art lover.
+Shirmarz is left-handed and bilingual, speaking Persian and Turkish.

-Shirmarz has been influenced by great modern and classic writers and thinkers since his childhood.
-He began to read Persian classic literature, especially Rumi, when he was a teen.
-He also was quite fascinated by modern short stories, particularly the works of great modern Iranian writer, Sadegh Hedayat.
-He began to read the non-Persian literature intensively after a couple of years.
-This was the first step for him to get familiar with western literature.
-Later, Shirmarz began to read more ancient and modern dramas, strengthening his creative imagination.
-Such an intensive reading assisted him in his playwriting and translation career in the coming years.
-He said once: "Reading and translation were like workshops I attended to learn how to create drama."
-Poetry is another branch of literature that the Iranian author and artist have pursued throughout his life.
-In addition to Iranian classic and modern poets, Shirmarz attempted to go meticulously through eastern and western poetry.
-In the coming years he wrote a book on modern English poets T. S. Eliot, Ezra Pound and William Butler Yeats.
+Shirmarz began to read Persian classic literature, especially Rumi, as a teenager.
+He was fascinated by modern short stories, particularly the works of the modern Iranian writer, Sadegh Hedayat.
+He began to read non-Persian literature intensively after a couple of years when he was 18 years old.
+Later, Shirmarz began to read more ancient and modern dramas.
+He has also written on poets such as T. S. Eliot, Ezra Pound and W. B. Yeats.